arathdeepak/RI-Challenge/README.md

 1. Need to automate the build and deploy jobs via `Jenkins` and `Ansible` or via shell script.
 2. We can pass version-info and replica details from jenkins as variables to the ansible job.
 3. `CI/CD pipe line` and `test cases` can be executed from Jenkins.
-4. `SonarCube` or similar tools can be used to analyze code quality from Jenkins.
+4. `Sonarqube` or similar tools can be used to analyze code quality from Jenkins.
 5. Need to have an external IP and DNS to resolve the web application.
 6. Geo location based `CDN` and an extra caching can be used for static contents.
 7. Need to enable SSL for the domain.